Particle Ratios within a statistically corrected hadron resonance gas model and EPOS event-generator at AGS, SPS, RHIC and LHC Energies: Used Models

 \subsection{Cosmic Ray Monte Carlo (CRMC) model}

-As discussed, the hybrid event generator, Cosmic Ray Monte Carlo (CRMC EPOSlhc), is used in generating different particle ratios for various hadrons, at energies spanning between $\sqrt{s_{NN}}=3$ and $2760~$ GeV.
-The EPOSlhc event generator results are then confronted with the available experimental results and finally compared to our quantum-mechanically inspired statistically corrected hadron resonance gas model (IHRG) calculations based on Eq. (\ref{eq:lnZz}) .
+We report on the use of the hybrid event generator, Cosmic Ray Monte Carlo (CRMC EPOSlhc), to produce different particle ratios for different hadrons at energies between $\sqrt{s_{NN}}=3$ and $2760~$ GeV.
+The results obtained from the EPOSlhc event generator are next compared with existing experimental data and finally with our statistically corrected hadron resonance gas model (HRG) computations, which are inspired by quantum mechanics and are obtained from Eq. (\ref{eq:lnZz}).

-The interface of CRMC is used for the different cosmic ray monte-carlo models for different effective quantum chrmodynamic (QCD) theories and various experiments as NA61, ATLAS, CMS, LHCb, and the Pierre Auger observatory for ultra high-energy cosmic rays, etc. It features a variety of interactions based on the EPOSlhc/$1.99$ model, which is similar to the Gribov-Regge model.
-CRMC presents a comprehensive background description that takes into account the diffraction that results.
-Also, its interface can access the output from several heavy-ion collision event generators, and can be connected to models of various spectrum, such as, EPOS $1.99$/lhc \cite{werner2006parton, pierog2009epos}, qgsjetII \cite{ostapchenko2006qgsjet, ostapchenko2006nonlinear, ostapchenko2007status}, qgsjet$01$ \cite{kalmykov1997quark, kalmykov1993nucleus}, and sibyll \cite{engel1992nucleus, fletcher1994s, ahn2009cosmic}.
-SIBYLL$2.3$ and QGSJET$01$ are used at low energies.
-QGSJETII, v$03$ and v$04$, and EPOS lhc/$1.99$ are the effective models that can be incorporated at the ultra-relativistic high energies.
+The CRMC interface supports a variety of effective quantum chromodynamic (QCD) theories and experimental configurations, including NA61, ATLAS, CMS, LHCb, and the Pierre Auger Observatory for ultra-high-energy cosmic rays.
+Like the Gribov-Regge model, it includes a range of interactions based on the EPOSlhc/$1.99$ model and provides a backdrop description that takes into consideration the diffraction effects that arise.
+Additionally, the interface can be used to access outputs from multiple heavy-ion collision event generators and is compatible with a number of spectrum models, such as the EPOS $1.99$/lhc \cite{werner2006parton, pierog2009epos}, qgsjetII \cite{ostapchenko2006qgsjet, ostapchenko2006nonlinear, ostapchenko2007status}, qgsjet$01$ \cite{kalmykov1997quark, kalmykov1993nucleus}, and sibyll \cite{engel1992nucleus, fletcher1994s, ahn2009cosmic}.
+At ultra-relativistic high energies, QGSJETII, v$03$, v$04$, and EPOS lhc/$1.99$ are effective models, while SIBYLL$2.3$ and QGSJET$01$ are used at low energies.

-In the present work, we used the EPOSlhc event generator which has diffrent parameters for the essential observables in high-energy heavy-ion collisions and their phenomenological assumptions.
-These can be changed based on the considered theoretical and experimental postulates.
-It was reported that EPOSlhc is capable of providing a realistic description for heavy-ion collisions based on the data collected by various experiments and other event generators \cite{werner2006parton, pierog2009epos}.
+We used the EPOSlhc event generator in this work, which includes a range of parameters for critical high-energy heavy-ion collision observables and associated phenomenological assumptions.
+Theoretical and experimental factors can be used to modify these parameters.
+Based on data gathered from many studies and other event generators, EPOSlhc has been praised for offering a realistic representation of heavy-ion collisions \cite{werner2006parton, pierog2009epos}.